-Start by tearing off a large piece of tin foil and fold it many times.
-I folded mine until I was cutting through 6 layers.
+Tear off a large piece of aluminum foil and fold it over a few times.
+I folded mine until I was cutting through about 6 layers.

 Next, start cutting the tin foil many times.

-To test it out, I keep some scrap fabric on hand and see if I sharpened it well enough.
-Repeat process until blade is sharp.
+To test it out, I keep some scrap fabric strips on hand and see if I sharpened it well enough.

-So simple and really comes in handy when you’re in a pinch and don’t have a new blade on hand!
+This is very simple and really comes in handy when you have a dulled blade, you’re in a pinch, and don’t have any replacement blades on hand!

 TIP: Some readers have said they use this same technique when sharpening other cutting tools like old pairs of scissors, paper punches, and Exacto knives, too!